Neurodiversity

 5. Speak Clearly.
 Keep your speech concise, clear, and focused on the topic being discussed.
 Avoid jargon, slang, acronyms, and technical terminology.
 But at the same time, avoid over-generalised umbrella terms where clarity is required.

-We believe that inclusive language is essential to creating a safe space for people with neurodivergent identities.
+We believe that inclusive language is essential to creating a safe space for people with neurological differences, intellectual disabilities, and traumatic brain injury.
 When we talk about neurodiversity, we mean that there are many types of brains and minds out there.
-And just because one person has a brain that works differently than another doesn’t mean that they are any less worthy of love, support, and inclusion.
+And just because one person’s neurocognitive function is different to someone else’s, doesn’t mean that they are any less worthy of love, support, and inclusion.

-Inclusive language helps us understand others better by acknowledging them as they really are.
+Inclusive language helps us understand others better by acknowledging everyone as they really are.
 It shows respect for all people.
-It builds community and allows us to connect with one another.
+It builds community and allows us to connect with one another, and redefine societal norms for the better.

-Using an inclusive language guide helps us become more aware of our own biases and prejudices.
+Language helps us become more aware of our own biases and prejudices.
 It’s these biases that suppress those around us from achieving greatness.
-And finally, when we use inclusive language, we help ourselves feel less alone.
+And finally, when we use inclusive language and improve societal standards, we help ourselves feel less alone.

 Keep reading and see what else you can learn about being neurodivergent today!